yackx/ipgo/README.md

 ## Build

-This book is written using markdown with tikz extension.
+This book is written in markdown with tikz extension.
 It is converted by pandoc to .pdf or .epub using a LateX template.

-You need to have Docker installed with [yackx/pandoc-docker](https://github.com/yackx/pandoc-docker) to run the [Makefile]().
+You need [pandoc](https://pandoc.org/) to run the [Makefile]().
+[This Docker image](https://github.com/yackx/pandoc-docker)  can make pandoc installation easier.
+Then run:

 ```bash
 make pdf
 make epub
 ```

-Docker is used for cross-platform convenience.
-Alternatively, you can adjust the Makefile to run pandoc directly.

 ## License